postsharp/postsharp-emails/metalama-email-course/010-required-contract.md

 ---
-subject: Verifying Required Fields and Parameters With Metalama
+subject: "Verifying Required Fields and Parameters With Metalama"
 ---

+# Verifying Required Fields and Parameters With Metalama

 Welcome to the Metalama e-mail course!
 In this first email, we will explore one of the most straightforward features of Metalama: code contracts.